k2035920359/PUMP-Control/README.md

 # PUMP-Control
 This is a project to control a DC pump with PWM on Raspberry pi.
-The repositroy includes a design about a moter driver curcuit, control programs, pump.
+The repositroy includes a design about a motor driver curcuit, control programs, pump.
 <div style="; position: relative;top:0; left: 100px;"></div>
 <img src="https://github.com/ShuDiamonds/PUMP-Control/blob/master/pictures/pumpaction.gif"  width="320">